hyphal-domenico/ewallace.github.io/manual/_posts/2023-09-08-meetings-overview.md

 ## Timing

-Lab meetings are **09:30-11:00 Wednesdays** in Waddington 1.07 (through summer 2023).
+Lab meetings are **15:00-17:00 Wednesdays** in Waddington 1.07 (through summer 2024).

+The aim for timing is:

-* 9:15 someone hopefully volunteers to make coffee?
+* 14:45 someone hopefully volunteers to make coffee?
-* 9:30 prompt, presentation starts
+* 15:00 prompt, start of round table with 5 minutes each
+* 15:45 latest, discuss any other lab business
+* 16:00 latest, start of main presentation (research update/journal club/ tc.)
-* 10:45 latest, show the last slide
+* 16:45 latest, show the last slide
-* Discuss any other lab business
-* 11:00, everyone should leave
+* 17:00, everyone should leave

-We previously tried to keep lab meetings to 1 hour, but they ended up closer to 1 and a half.
-The current timetable seems to work well as long as we are disciplined about starting on time.
+We will try this for at least the month of October 2023 and evaluate how it goes.
+We will have to be disciplined about timing given that we are trying to fit in more parts.

-## Giving a Research update lab meeting
+## Giving a Research update presentation

 The purpose of these lab meetings is to communicate and to exchange useful ideas, not to simply "update", nor to impress.
 This will usually be a talk with slides, with sub-goals: